 Nike Core Hydro Flow Water Bottle

 When you’re traveling, buying drinks, including water can be very expensive.
-And, if you’re traveling right, you’ve worked up a thirst.
+And, if you’re travelling right, you’ve worked up a thirst.
 I always bring along a Water Bottle to fill up.
-Of course you have to be cautious where you are filling your bottle in places such as Mexico, but this handy item saves time and money–and of the bottles on the market, I think this bottle is also one sexy water bottle.
-The manufacturers also added a very necessary feature—a lock for the cap so you aren’t surprised when all the contents of the bottle have leaked out when you were traveling.
+Of course, you have to be cautious where you are filling your bottle in places such as Mexico, but this handy item saves time and money–and of the bottles on the market, I think this bottle is also one sexy water bottle.
+The manufacturers also added a very necessary feature—a lock for the cap so you aren’t surprised when all the contents of the bottle had leaked out when you were travelling.

 Lea Kuliczkowski recommends…